Methuen Dentist Discusses Smile Enhancing Procedures

 Some of the more common cosmetic procedures, such as having your teeth whitened are straightforward and can be performed by most dentists.
 However, other cosmetic procedures are much more complicated and require a specialist’s touch.

 Having your teeth whitened is one of the simplest and most common of all cosmetic procedures.
-Your dentist will first clean your teeth and make sure that there is no plaque or tartar left on your teeth.
+Dr. Sandler will first clean your teeth and make sure that there is no plaque or tartar left on your teeth.
 Then, they will apply a whitening, or bleaching solution to your teeth.
 If desired, this procedure can be used to achieve shades that are even lighter than your natural tooth color.

 Inlays and Onlays

 Also known as an indirect filling, inlays and onlays are molded in a lab and are shaped to match your teeth perfectly.
 Indirect fillings are typically used when mild to moderate tooth decay is present or when there is not enough tooth to support a traditional filling.